Monte Vista

 No analysis available

-Strong evidence that some units have in-unit laundry: MLS inclusion data shows 18/20 listings include washer/dryer, and many public remarks explicitly state phrases like 'in-unit washer and dryer', 'washer dryer in the unit', and 'stacked washer & dryer'.
-Mentions appear across multiple listings/agents rather than isolated copy-paste, so include laundry_in_unit for the building.
+Strong evidence that the building offers in-unit laundry: roughly 18 of 20 recent listings include washer/dryer in the inclusions, and many public remarks explicitly state phrases like 'in-unit washer and dryer', 'washer/dryer in the unit', and 'stacked washer & dryer'.
+Mentions appear across multiple listings and agents (suggesting building-wide availability for some units) rather than isolated or singular copy-paste errors.

 No analysis available

-I looked for terms such as 'coin laundry', 'paid laundry', 'card operated', 'quarters', and 'coin-op'.
-None of the listings reference paid community laundry; instead they reference in-unit laundry.
+I searched the remarks for 'coin laundry', 'paid laundry', 'card operated', 'coin-op', and similar terms.
+The public remarks do not describe any paid community laundry; instead they emphasize in-unit washers/dryers.

-I searched for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
-All public remarks describe in-unit washers/dryers and do not mention community laundry on every floor.
+I searched the public remarks for phrases like 'laundry on each floor', 'laundry room on every floor', and 'floor-by-floor laundry'.
+Multiple listings reference an in-unit washer/dryer, but there is no statement that community laundry exists on every floor.

 No analysis available